ninhdan/NinhDan/README.md

 ###

-<p align="left">I'm Ninh Dan, a final year software development student from Vietnam with a knack for turning challenges into opportunities for growth.</p>
+<h2 align="center">I'm Ninh Dan, a final year software development student from Vietnam with a knack for turning challenges into opportunities for growth.</h2>

 ### 💻 About Me:
 - **Passion for Development:** I've been enthusiastically creating and debugging code since 2020.